jw-meelogic/vanilla-mocha-doom/README.md

 You can find the latest distribution package under the [releases](https://github.com/gaborbata/mochadoom/releases/latest) link.

 Mocha Doom can play original variants of Doom.
 If you don't own any, the easiest way to obtain them is to purchase them from Steam or GOG.
-You may also download the freely distributable Shareware version of Doom (included in this repository) from one of the following links:
+You may also download the freely distributable Shareware version of Doom (also included in this repository) from one of the following links:
 * http://cdn.debian.net/debian/pool/non-free/d/doom-wad-shareware/doom-wad-shareware_1.9.fixed.orig.tar.gz
   (extract it and copy the `DOOM1.WAD` file into your Mocha Doom directory).
 * https://distro.ibiblio.org/slitaz/sources/packages/d/doom1.wad